 11. Pre-Sell Your Upcoming Content

 Customers may not want your ads – but they’ll flock to your branded content, as long as it solves a problem for them.
 If you want more subscribers, then start pre-selling that content.
-Pre-selling is basically educating people on a particular product, even before pitching or asking them to buy.
+Pre-selling is simply educating people on a particular product, even before pitching or asking them to buy.

 Before you send people to your sales letter, educate them first.
 Product reviews are one way to pre-sell, but not necessarily the most effective.
 Brian Clark, founder of Copyblogger, has been pre-selling with high-value content.

 He believes that teaching sells.
 This means that the more you teach, the more you’re seeding your target audience.
-They’ll jump at your offer when you present it to them.
+They’ll jump at your offer, when you present it to them.